Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 More and more homeowners are adding native plants to their landscapes.
 They know that native plants are well-adapted to their growing conditions having evolved to survive there.
 Native plants also provide food for native birds, animals and insects which non-native plants do not.

 When planning your landscape, you should try to plan for winter interest as well as summer looks.
 A good native shrub that will grow in almost any conditions while providing winter interest is the snowberry (Symphoricarpos spp.).

 What are Snowberries?

 Snowberry bushes, also known as waxberry or ghostberry, are native to North America.
 They are deciduous shrubs meaning they lose their leaves in the winter just like many trees.
-They range in height from 3 to 6 feet and 3 to 6 feet in width.
+They range from 3 to 6 feet tall and 3 to 6 feet wide.
 Snowberry bushes are hardy in zones 3 through 7.
 They grow best in full sun, but will tolerate some shade.
 They are not particular about soil growing in anything from loam to clay.

 The bushes bloom from mid-May to July.
 The flowers are white or pink, depending on the variety.
 The berries range in color from white to pink to red, again depending on the variety.
 Most have white berries which is the source of its names, snowberry, waxberry and ghostberry.
 Each berry contains two seeds.
 What makes the shrubs attractive in the winter is that although the shrubs lose their leaves, the berries remain throughout the winter until they are eaten by birds.

 Do Snowberries Attract Birds?

 Many native plants, including snowberries, are winter food for native birds.
 Grouse, quails and pheasants are particularly fond of snowberries.
 Plant the bushes if you want to attract these native birds.

 Do Snowberries Attract Butterflies?